Access to Amazon S3 from Athena - Amazon Athena

 Athena workgroups that use IAM Identity Center authentication require that S3 Access Grants be configured to use trusted identity propagation identities.
 For more information, see S3 Access Grants and directory identities in the Amazon Simple Storage Service User Guide.

-Amazon S3 access points and access point aliases
+Amazon S3 access points, access point aliases, and access point policies

 If you have a shared dataset in an Amazon S3 bucket, maintaining a single bucket policy that manages access for hundreds of use cases can be challenging.